datalad-handbook/book/docs/basics/101-136-history.rst

    $ cat notes.txt

 ...
 Wow!
-You took many notes!
+You travelled back and forth in time!

 Undoing latest modifications of files